gabdube/rust-test-game/readme.md

 Rust test game (codename Loomz), is a game / game-engine built from scratch, with minimal dependencies, using the Rust programming language and Vulkan for the graphics.
 The goal of this project is to create a light, powerful, and reusable template for game development.

-The project has been tested on Windows and Linux.
-MacOs will soon be supported as soon as I figure what's wrong with MoltenVk on my setup.
+The project has been tested on Windows, Linux, and MacOs.

 This project is under heavy development, and currently only display a tiny guy to following your cursor with some basic GUI.